 Spanish tapas, a perfect gastronomic format for your business

-The Spanish tapa is a perfect gastronomic format within the reach of almost any hospitality business, as it adapts to many types of establishments and cooking styles.
+The Spanish tapa is a perfect gastronomic format within the reach of almost any hospitality business, since it adapts to many types of establishments and cooking styles.
 The tapa also stands out for its versatility, good profitability and easy consumption, as it combines immediacy and individual format.
 The latter is of great help in adapting to the Covid-19 protocols that have been imposed in recent months in catering businesses around the world.
-Another indisputable advantage of the tapa over other formats is that you can offer your customers the opportunity to try a wider variety of dishes without spending a lot of money or being overly full.
+Another indisputable advantage of the tapa over other formats is that you can offer your customers the opportunity to try more variety of dishes without spending a lot of money or being overly full.
 In this article we will cover all the key points on how to successfully incorporate tapas into your business, wherever you are in the world.

 Tapas and their importance in Spanish gastronomy